Skip to content

 Message Routing

 In multi-tenant mode, when ACA-Py receives a message from another agent, it will need to determine which tenant to route the message to.
-Hyperledger Aries defines two types of routing methods, mediation and relaying.
+ACA-Py defines two types of routing methods, mediation and relaying.

 See the Mediators and Relays RFC for an in-depth description of the difference between the two concepts.